Lab Manager / Research Associate - 116018

 Theoretical knowledge in biology, biomedical sciences or a related field generally acquired through a Bachelor's degree or an equivalent combination of education and experience.
 Knowledge of anatomy is strongly preferred.

-Demonstrated experience to administer drugs and collect blood and tissue.
-Proven skill in observing animals for health and anesthesia.
-Proven familiarity of electronic equipment for physiologic recording.
+Experience to administer drugs and collect blood and tissue.
+Skill in observing animals for health and anesthesia.
+Familiarity of electronic equipment for physiologic recording.
 Proven skill in surgical preparation.
-Demonstrated experience in venipuncture.
+Experience in venipuncture.

 Demonstrated ability to make independent decisions.
 Strong analytical and critical thinking skills to identify problems and develop innovative solutions.